 + User Account and Password

-- Unicode characters
+- Minimum of 10 characters

-This is the Chatham Intranet or internal website.
-Only Chatham students, staff and faculty and access information from my.Chatham.
-You can find people on campus; see the menus for the dining hall, and view campus announcements and news.
-You can also view your student account, grades, course schedule and access Library resources from myChatham.
+This is the Chatham Intranet or an internal institutional website.
+Only Chatham students, staff and faculty can access information from my.Chatham.
+You can find people on campus, see the menus for the dining hall, and view campus announcements and news.
+You can also view your student account, grades, course schedule and access Library resources from my.Chatham.

-myMoodle is the official Learning Management System of Chatham University.
-Faculty provide course material so students can view, download, submit, or discuss the information online.
-To access, login to my.Chatham and click on the Moodle tab in the upper right or go directly to http://moodle.chatham.edu.
-Chatham students, staff and faculty should use their regular Chatham username and password to login.
+Moodle is the official Learning Management System of Chatham University.
+Moodle is a learning platform that allows faculty to communicate with students and to share instruction, materials, and assessments.
+To access, login to my.Chatham and click on the Moodle button in the upper right or go directly to http://moodle.chatham.edu.
+Chatham students, staff, and faculty should use their Chatham username and password to login.
 Students will see a list of courses after login.
-If you don't see a course, contact your instructor first and then the Helpdesk at 412-365-1112.
+If you don't see a course, first contact your instructor and then the Helpdesk at 412-365-1112.

-The campus portal is a web-based program tied to the student information system that allow students to access and manage their university information including student accounts and online registration.
-To access the myPortal, visit http://myportal.chatham.edu.
-The same username and password you use to logon to the campus network and your email should be used to login to the Student portal.
+The campus portal is a web-based program tied to CampusVue, Chatham’s student information system.
+Portal allow students to access and manage their university information, including student accounts and online registration.
+To access the Portal, visit https://portal.chatham.edu/.
+Students should use their Chatham username and password to access portal.
 If you have problems accessing the portal, please contact the Helpdesk at 412-365-1112 or http://services.chatham.edu.
 If you encounter errors in your student information, please contact the Student Services center at 412-365-2797.

-For more information about the updated myPortal and its usage please review the documents below:
+For more information about Portal and its usage please review the documents below: